By James Wilson · Oct 1, 2025

 What is uptime monitoring?

-Why do I need uptime monitoring?
+Why do I need it?
+My site seems fine.

 What is the difference between uptime and availability?